zowieerickson/dictionary-web-app/README.md

 - Switch between serif, sans serif, and monospace fonts
 - Switch between light and dark themes
 - View the optimal layout for the interface depending on their device's screen size
+- See error handling and fallback UI for network issues or empty results
 - See hover and focus states for all interactive elements on the page

 ### Screenshot